AkshayABK/Project-Assignment-DICOM/README.md

 ## 2. **summary**

-This folder includes a Jupyter notebook for analyzing DICOM file summaries using data from Datamarts.
+This folder includes a summary csv file.

 ## 3. **utils**